- 21 Oct 2024

 The term "host check" refers to the unscheduled execution of a normally scheduled host availability service check (see Host Availability Check above) already assigned to a particular resource for the purpose of immediately determining if that host is up or down.
 (Netreo is simply checking a host for its availability status at that moment, thus the term "host check.")

-The host checking behavior is used by Netreo's incident management system for the purposes of alert-noise reduction and root-cause analysis, and relies heavily on proper device parenting.
+The host-checking behavior is used by Netreo's incident management system for the purposes of alert-noise reduction and root-cause analysis and relies heavily on proper device parenting.

-A "host check" is triggered automatically when any service check enters a hard CRITICAL or WARNING state and has generated an alarm.
+A "host check" is triggered automatically when any service check enters a hard CRITICAL or WARNING state and generates an alarm.
 The hosts to be checked include the owner of the failed service check and, if that host is down, all of that host's immediate parents in the network hierarchy.

 If the host owning the failed service check is determined to be "up," that information is provided to incident management.

-If the host owning the failed service check is determined to be "down," then that information is provided to incident management and the host availability service checks of any immediate parents of that host are also checked.
+If the host owning the failed service check is determined to be "down," then that information is provided to incident management, and the host availability service checks of any immediate parents of that host are also checked.

 This process continues up the network hierarchy until Netreo discovers a parent who is up or a host that does not have any parents configured.
 The downed host that is the child of the available host is the root cause of the problem.
 That information (and the list of downed hosts) is then provided to incident management, which uses it to suppress unnecessary alert notifications.